 Both are open from Monday to Saturday and boast dozens of stands selling anything from vegetables and cheeses to baked goods and spices.
 They also make a great place to have lunch, though that’s when they can get very crowded.

+I’m obsessed with palaces and castles, and Palma is home to a unique one.
 Overlooking the entire city, the 14th-century Gothic-style Bellver Castle (Castell de Bellver) is one of the few circular castles in Europe.

 Commissioned by King Jaume II of Majorca, it served as a royal residence, later as a prison, and it now houses the city’s history museum.

-A couple of its most notable features are its defense towers and inner courtyard, and the panoramic views it offers of the Bay of Palma are another reason why it’s such a visited landmark.
+A couple of its most notable features are its defense towers and inner courtyard, and the lovely panoramic views it offers of the Bay of Palma are another reason why it’s such a visited Spanish landmark.

 Free admission is offered on Sundays when the castle is open from 10 AM to 3 PM (the last entry is at 2:30 PM).